 32. Start new projects and grow professionally to earn more money as a freelance editor

-When starting your editing career, you’ll mostly want to keep your business afloat and reach a stable level of income.
-But as you progress, you will see that at some point you’ll reach an income ceiling that will be hard to breakthrough.
+When starting your editing career, you’ll want to keep your business afloat and reach a stable level of income.
+But as you progress, you see that at some point you’ll reach an income ceiling that will be hard to breakthrough.

 a) Get prestigious, wealthy clients.